 In the midst of hustle and bustle of life; the celebrations and pains; the laughter and the tears, it is easy to blow past the beauty of simply being a follower of Christ.
 I am a Christian, yet I rarely stop and enjoy the realities this entails.

 This very word of “Christian” is loaded.
-It sometimes seem tainted by all that happens around us; broken relationships, church scandals, direct attacks against the basics of the Christian faith from the world at large.
+It sometimes seems tainted by all that happens around us; broken relationships, church scandals, direct attacks against the basics of the Christian faith from the world at large.
 There are many, many problems with the institution of Christendom.
 There ARE hypocrisies and injustices and sin carried out by those under the cloak of Christianity.
 No doubt.

 However, this is NOT CHRIST and this is NOT Christianity.